WE ARE INVESTED IN HELPING CHART YOUR CAREER AS AN SLP

 - With the exception of work done under a speech-language services credential in a school setting, you must complete a preauthorized Required Professional Experience through the Speech Language Pathology and Audiology Board before you may work as a SLP.
 Your application must include the specific work site and supervisor.
 RPE authorization can take up to three months.
 To receive your ASHA Certificate of Clinical Competence you must apply for and complete a Clinical Fellowship.
 The CF does not need preauthorization.

 - Typically, the RPE and CF are completed simultaneously.
-PCSS created two documents with more information to help guide you through the processes.
+PCSS created three resources with specific information to guide you through the processes.
+They are available in our resources section for download.

-- CF Tips has quick answers to a variety of start-up questions
+- CF/RPE Tips – quick answers to common questions

-- California graduate programs often result in a preliminary speech-language services credential, which expires after two years.
+- California graduate programs often confer a preliminary speech-language services credential, which expires after two years.
 Once you have completed your RPE/CF, we recommend that you apply for a Clear Credential, even if your RPE was not done in a school.

-- More detailed information can be found in our resource, Road to Credentialing/Licensing Certification for New Grads.
-Note: the CTC does not send renewal notices.
+- More detailed information can be found in our resources section, CF/RPE Flow Chart for Credentialing/Licensing Certification for New Grads & Summary of CA Requirements for Prospective Graduates Prepared Out of State.
 You can verify a credential and check the renewal date here.
 Be sure to make note of your expiration date as you are responsible for remembering to renew this credential, not your employer.

 - Yes, this is absolutely correct.
 As a Clinical Fellow, it is critical that you receive tailor-made instruction on managing documentation, interpreting IEPs, meeting a wide variety of timelines, forging effective parent relationships, and collecting/providing specific feedback within evaluations and IEPs.